Kealeboga56/EEE4113_PROJECT_BACKEND/README.md

 - **`Penguin UX design.pbix`**
   Power BI file for visualizing penguin behavioral data, including metrics like weight trend, current weight,average weight and deviation for the average weight.

+  this must be uploaded to the steakholders business microsoft account and must connect to a google sheet created them.

 - **`Code.gs`**
   Google script to update `penguin_db.csv` by processing incoming data or performing CRUD operations.

+  this is what serves as the link to the google script as it accepts uploads from the app.py file

 - **`app.py`**
   Python Flask (or other framework) application that runs a background server to receive live data from the ESP32 and log it appropriately.